 Sometimes, fainting may be due to drops in a hormone called cortisol.
 Ask your doctor about testing for low cortisol.
 Some doctors may prescribe cortisol hormone supplements or use nutrients and herbs to get cortisol levels back to normal.

 Before prescribing a remedy, homeopaths take into account a person's constitutional type -- your physical, emotional, and intellectual makeup.
 An experienced and certified homeopath will assess your individual constitution and symptoms, and then recommend remedies.
 Below are common remedies used for fainting or pre-fainting symptoms:

 Acupuncture may help treat fainting.
 A clinical analysis of 102 serious cases of loss of consciousness reported that acupuncture helped in a large number of these cases.

 Acupuncture does not often cause side effects or complications.
-However, some people may faint during acupuncture treatments, although it is not considered a serious complication.
+Some people may faint during acupuncture treatments, although it is not considered a serious complication.

 Many people who faint, especially the elderly and those who have heart disease, may be hospitalized to look for a cause.
 Continuous ECG monitoring can help spot an irregular heartbeat as a cause of fainting, especially in people who faint more than once.

 Alboni P, Dinelli M, Gianfranchi L, Pacchioni F. Current treatment of recurrent vasovagal syncope: between evidence-based therapy and common sense.
 J Cardiovasc Med (Hagerstown).
-2007 Oct;8(10):835-9.
+2007 Oct;8(10):835-839.